basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 ## 4. The Grand Ambition: `AIBrain` 🧠

 My second package, [`AIBrain`](https://github.com/basnijholt/aibrain), is a much larger endeavor.
-The vision is to create a "life-OS"—a private, local AI that processes all my personal data (emails, calendar, files, photos) to generate summaries and answer questions.
+The vision is to create a "life-OS"—a private, local AI that processes all my personal data (emails, calendar, files, photos, messages, browser history, location data) to generate summaries and answer questions.

 This project led me to explore the landscape of agentic frameworks.
-I started with **CrewAI**, but I quickly found that despite the hype and funding, it had some painful problems.
+I started with **CrewAI**, but I quickly found that despite the hype and funding, it had some painful problems (specifically [this issue](https://github.com/crewAIInc/crewAI/issues/3031) where things just fail without any helpful error messages).
 I decided to switch to **LangGraph**, which felt more robust.
-I also chose to avoid **Pydantic AI** because its **Ollama** support is just a wrapper around the OpenAI-compatible API, which doesn't expose all the useful options.
+I also chose to not use **PydanticAI** (which I used in `agent-cli`) because its **Ollama** support is just a wrapper around the OpenAI-compatible API, which doesn't expose all the useful options (I even opened [a PR](https://github.com/ollama/ollama/pull/11249/) in Ollama to make its OpenAI compatible API more feature-complete, but it has not been merged yet).

 The core infrastructure of `AIBrain` is ready.
 It can index emails, calendar events, and files in various formats (PDF, Excel, PowerPoint, images).